-- Development that has secured a Certificate of Public Good from the Vermont Public Utilities Commission. - 5.
+- 4. Development that has secured a Certificate of Public Good from the Vermont Public Utilities Commission. - 5.
 Property maintenance - 6.
-Emergency repair - Landscaping, except for the removal of trees or shrubs required for screening by a previous permit. - 8.
+Emergency repair - 7.
+Landscaping, except for the removal of trees or shrubs required for screening by a previous permit, or the disturbance of more than 10,000 square feet of soil. - 8.
 Mechanical Equipment such as generators and heat pumps with a footprint under 144 square feet (must meet district setbacks) - 9.
-Fuel tanks serving one or two-unit dwellings. - 10.
+Fuel tanks serving one or two-unit dwellings (must meet district setbacks). - 10.
 Fences or walls that meet the following characteristics: - a.
 Fences that do not exceed 8 feet in height, or walls that do not exceed 4 feet in height. - b.
 Fences or walls that do not extend into or obstruct a public right of way. - c.
 Do not interfere with corner visibility for vehicular traffic. - d.
 Are not designed to inflict physical harm. - e.
 Do not affect drainage patterns of adjacent property or rights of way. - 11.
 Steps and ramps to the first floor of a building (these cannot extend into road right of way without permission from the select board, or the Department of Transportation as appropriate) - 12.
 Public Art that does not function as a commercial sign, does not extend into or obstruct a public right of way, interfere with corner visibility for vehicular traffic, or affect drainage patterns of adjacent property or roads. - 13.
 Utility Poles erected by a public utility entity. - 14.
 Outdoor light fixtures that are fully shielded and down-casting on a one- or two-unit residential property. - 15.
 Noncommercial Hunting, Fishing, or Trapping - 16.
 Noncommercial Passive Outdoor Recreation - 17.
 Work by the town or state within a public road right-of-way - 18.
 Group Homes operated under state license or registration within a one-unit dwelling that will house no more than 8 people with a disability on a property that is located no closer than 1,000 feet to a property containing any other licensed or registered group home. - 19.
-Customary Home Occupations carried out fully within a dwelling unit by a resident of the dwelling, which occupy not more than 30% of the habitable floor area of the dwelling, and does not have any non-resident employees. - 20.
+Customary Home Occupations carried out fully within a dwelling unit by a resident of the dwelling, which occupy not more than 30% of the habitable floor area of the dwelling and does not have any non-resident employees. - 20.
 Sales of Personal Goods (limited to 30 days in any calendar year) - 21.
 Mobile food service that is not located on a parcel for longer than 3 consecutive days and for more than 8 days in any calendar year. - 22.
-A temporary event as defined in section 803.
+A temporary event as defined in section 803. - 23.
+Planting projects to restore natural and beneficial floodplain functions, that do not involve grading, or construction of structures.